Manor, Texas: Education

-A part lies within the Elgin Independent School District.
+A part of the city lies within the Elgin Independent School District.

 Technology

 The City of Manor was the first government agency in the United States to deploy a QR Code program to disseminate information to residents and tourists.
 There are currently 24 fixed mounted QR Code signs placed throughout Manor on various city landmarks and structures.
 Manor has agreements with more than a dozen other small companies for various high-tech services.

 Parks and recreation

 The Manor area offers abundant opportunities to enjoy the outdoors.
 Jennie Lane Park in downtown Manor is the center of most community-oriented events such as the Manor Farmers Market, Summertime Movie Series, and Christmas in the Park.
 The park is a "Smart Park" with WiFi access and coded signage accessible by smartphones for retrieving historical and other information.
 The park consists of a gazebo, pavilion, and outdoor exercise equipment provided by a grant from the Austin/Travis County Health and Human Services Department's Steps to a Healthier Austin Program.

 East Metro Park is a multiple-use recreational area with ball fields, soccer fields, basketball court, playscapes, hiking trails, stock ponds, and both free and fee reserved pavilions.
 The park also includes a swimming pool managed by the YMCA of Austin and is five minutes southeast of Manor.

 Wildhorse Creek & ShadowGlen & Stonewater subdivisions include parks, playscapes, and multi-use fields.
 ShadowGlen amenities include a 4 acre water park and junior Olympic-size pool.
 Adjacent to ShadowGlen subdivision is one of Golf Digest's America's Best New Courses of 2004.